Why one new truck matters at Kaibosh – and why people matter even more.

 When you look at Aotearoa’s big food system challenges, it can feel a bit like the mountain in the old story classic, The Little Engine That Could.

-The scale of the challenge seems so, so steep.
-Issues like food insecurity, rising costs, fuel crises and fragile supply chains all connect to form one long, heavy cargo load.
+Food insecurity, rising costs, fuel crises and fragile supply chains can seem like one long, heavy load.

 Kaibosh is a bit like that little engine.
-But unlike the storybook engine, our strength doesn’t come from one machine alone.
-It comes from hundreds of volunteers, donors, community organisations, food businesses, growers and supporters all pulling in the same direction.
+But unlike the storybook version, our strength doesn’t come from one machine alone.
+It comes from hundreds of volunteers, donors, growers, food businesses, community organisations and supporters all pulling in the same direction.

-We are not the biggest player in the food system.
-We don’t grow the food, or set the prices.
-What we do is move food every day from where it is surplus, to where it is needed most.
-“A logistics company with heart” as our CE Susie Robertson lovingly calls us.
-And like the little engine, we keep going even when the hill gets steeper, thanks to a whole lot of determination and community support.
+We aren’t the biggest player in the food system.
+We don’t grow the food or set the prices.
+What we do is move food from where it is surplus to where it is needed most.
+“A logistics company with heart,” as our CE Susie Robertson likes to say.
+And like the little engine, we keep moving forward because of the people behind us.

 Why a single truck matters